Tanzu-Solutions-Engineering/tkg-lab/Readme.md

 ## Scenario Business Context

 The acme corporation is looking to grow its business by improving their customer engagement channels and quickly testing various marketing and sales campaigns.
 Their current business model and methods can not keep pace with this anticipated growth.
 They recognize that software will play a critical role in this business transformation.
-Their development and ops engineers have chosen microservices and kubernetes as foundational components to their new delivery model.
+Their development and ops engineers have chosen microservices and Kubernetes as foundational components to their new delivery model.
 They have engaged as a partner to help them with their ambitious goals.

 ## App Team